This page is best viewed using desktop or Tablet

 I again invested a significant amount of money and went to the USA to train and over the following year get certified as a Professional Speaker.
 I chose to specialise in Inspirational Conference Keynote Speaking talking primarily about Personal Mindset, Change, Transition and Transformation.
 Now, not only could I finally get to impact more people more quickly, in this additional role, I now earn three times what I was paid as a police officer in a month, in just one-hour on the stage doing something I just love, taking about the subject I'm passionate about.

-Never Mind the Whole Staircase - take the first Step.
+Never Mind the Whole Staircase - Just take the first Step!

 I want to stress; none of these achievements have anything to do with me being talented, intelligent or clever.
 I promise you I still do really stupid stuff sometimes.
 But I know that everyone can set goals and achieve them with the right mindset and by going through a number of steps.